ISISComputingGroup/lewis-ess/README.md

 $ python simulation.py -d linkam_t95 -p stream -- --bind-address localhost
 ```

-When using Plakton via Docker on Windows and OSX, the container will be running inside a virtual machine, and so the port it is listening on will be on a network inside the VM.
+When using Plankton via Docker on Windows and OSX, the container will be running inside a virtual machine, and so the port it is listening on will be on a network inside the VM.
 To connect to it from outside of the VM, an additional argument must be passed to Docker to forward the port:

 ```
 $ docker run -it -p 1234:4321 dmscid/plankton -d linkam_t95 -p stream -- -p 4321